-Tomorrow is not a day yet to come, it is a day that is here everyday.
+Tomorrow is not a day yet to come, it's a day that's here everyday.

 We like to think that tomorrow holds so much promise.
-We didn’t get done what we wanted today, so there is always tomorrow!
+We didn't get done what we wanted today, so there's always tomorrow!

-It can be a soothing thought to tell ourselves that but if you like to always use that as your fall-back and look to tomorrow as the ‘get stuff done day’ but actually stuff never gets done on that that day you then quickly realise that every day you aren’t getting stuff done.
-You know you didnt do it yesterday, you know already you won’t do it today, and even if you say you are going to do it tomorrow you know deep down you won’t.
+It can be a soothing thought to tell ourselves that.
+But if you like to always use that as your fall back, and look to tomorrow as the 'get stuff done day' but actually stuff never gets done on that that day, you then quickly realise that every day you aren't getting stuff done.
+You know you didn't do it yesterday, you know already you won't do it today, and even if you say you're going to do it tomorrow, you know deep down you won't.

 One quote I saw on Instagram that hit me like a slap in the face not long ago was: